Esri/arcgis-gitops/aws/arcgis-enterprise-k8s/image/README.md

 The AWS CLI must be configured with the appropriate AWS credentials and region must be set by AWS_DEFAULT_REGION environment variable.

 The DockerHub credentials must be set by environment variables `CONTAINER_REGISTRY_USER` and `CONTAINER_REGISTRY_PASSWORD`.
 The DockerHub container registry organization must be set by environment variable `CONTAINER_REGISTRY_ORG`.

+`ECR_REPOSITORY_PREFIX` environment variable must be set to the prefix of the ECR repository name that matches the value "of ecr_repository_prefix" setting used for the k8s-cluster configuration.

 The script requires at least 20GB of free disk space on the machine to temporary store the container images.